By Kylie Loyd & Jessie Festa. This Upper West Side travel guide contains affiliate links to trusted partners!

 Start with the avocado fries laced with shiso ranch dressing and yuzu zest before moving on to the Matcha Crunch Roll featuring spicy baked crab, shrimp tempura, avocado, and matcha-covered rice peals.

 Or simply opt for The Lab Experiment, where you get 16 signature courses that delight all of your senses.
+If you’re looking for Upper West Side date ideas, this is the perfect spot!

 Upper West Side Tours